That dollar amount reflects a 13.2% increase compared to the $10.7 billion worth of exported goods in 2016, but a -28.1% decline from 2019 to 2020.

-In macroeconomic terms, Ghana’s total exported goods represent 6.6% of its overall Gross Domestic Product for 2019 ($209.8 billion valued in Purchasing Power Parity US dollars).
-That 6.6% for exports to overall GDP in PPP for 2019 compares to 9% for 2018.
-These metrics suggest a relatively decreasing reliance on products sold on international markets for Ghana’s total economic performance albeit based on relatively short timeframe.
+In macroeconomic terms, Ghana’s total exported goods represent 6.5% of its overall Gross Domestic Product for 2020 ($186.7 billion valued in Purchasing Power Parity US dollars).
+That 6.5% for exports to overall GDP in PPP for 2020 compares to 6.6% for 2019.
+Those percentages suggest a relatively decreasing reliance on products sold on international markets for Ghana’s total economic performance, albeit based on relatively short timeframe.

 Another key indicator of a country’s economic performance is its unemployment rate.
-Ghana’s unemployment rate was forecasted to be 6.8% for 2019 up from 6% as of June 2018, per Trading Economics.
+Ghana’s average unemployment rate was 4.5% for 2020, up from 4.1% in 2019 per Trading Economics.

 Ghana’s capital city is Accra.

-See also South Sudan’s Top 10 Exports, Angola’s Top 10 Exports and Top African Export Countries and China’s Top 10 Exports
+See also South Sudan’s Top 10 Exports, Angola’s Top 10 Exports, Top African Export Countries and China’s Top 10 Exports